hendrycks/apps/train/README.md

 ## How to train

+First use `apps_create_split.py` to create the `train.json` and `test.json`.
+Note the paths specified in `apps_create_split.py` should point to relative paths from training directory or absolute paths.

 We use the following command to run and train.
 Note the configuration file is called deepspeed_config.json.

     USE_TF=NO deepspeed tune_apps_gpt.py  \